srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_14-iot-edge-device-in-restricted-network.md

     systemctl restart iotedge
     ```

-1. When prompted, enter the user password.
+1. When prompted, enter the Admin user password.

-1. To confirm that the Azure IoT Edge Runtime version, enter the following command:
+1. To confirm that the Azure IoT Edge Runtime version has been updated, enter the following command:

     ```bash
     iotedge version